 Cargo nets are a fantastic way to keep equipment organized within a hatch or locker as they can secure items to the frame of the boat to prevent them from rolling around.
 Alternatively, a cargo net could be placed in a good location to hold onto inflatables, lifejackets, and the like while on the water.

 4. Door Hanger

-Make use of the space on the back of your cabin door with a handy door organizer.
+Make use of the space on the back of your cabin door with a handy door organizer or hanging pockets.
 The hooks at the top will allow it to hang over any door without additional hardware.

 There are plenty of options available with sizes for all sorts of boats.
 This Simple Houseware hanger is one example which is 36 1/4″ with four pockets.